 Welcome to the Governors’ section of the website, and thank you for visiting the Hillside Avenue website.
-We have a very active Local Governing Body at Hillside which works closely with the Head teacher and Senior Leadership Team.
-As founding members of the Yare Education Trust, we also co-operate closely with the officers and trustees of the Trust to ensure that Hillside plays its part in promoting the whole Trust and children’s opportunities from ages 3 to 19.
+We have a very active Local Governance Team at Hillside which works closely with the Head teacher and Senior Leadership Team.
+We were founding members of the Yare Education Trust, now part of Broad Horizons Education Trust.
+We co-operate closely with the officers and trustees of the Trust to ensure that Hillside plays its part in promoting the whole Trust and children’s opportunities from ages 3 to 19.

-The role of the Governing Body is to help shape the strategic direction of the school and to safeguard the public interest in it.
+The role of the Governance Team is to help shape the strategic direction of the school and to safeguard the public interest in it.
 As our role is strategic, we do not get involved in the day to day running of the school, as this is the responsibility of the Head teacher and the Senior Management Team.
 We ensure that they are accountable for their decisions and actions.
 We oversee the maintenance and improvement of standards of achievement within the school.
 We are also responsible for ensuring that the school policies and administration meet statutory and Trust requirements and that all our children are able to maximise the opportunities, academic and otherwise, provided for them.
-We are responsible to the community for ensuring that the money provided to the school is used to give good value.

 The Governors are appointed to provide: